-If the contributions to your Coverdell ESAs for 2015 were more than is allowable or you had an amount on line 33 of your 2014 Form 5329, you may owe this tax.
-But you may be able to avoid the tax on any 2015 excess contributions (see the instructions for line 31, later).
+If the contributions to your Coverdell ESAs for 2020 were more than is allowable or you had an amount on line 33 of your 2019 Form 5329, you may owe this tax.
+But you may be able to avoid the tax on any 2020 excess contributions (see the instructions for line 31, later).

-Enter the amount from line 32 of your 2014 Form 5329 only if the amount on line 33 of your 2014 Form 5329 is more than zero.
+Enter the amount from line 32 of your 2019 Form 5329 only if the amount on line 33 of your 2019 Form 5329 is more than zero.

-Enter the excess, if any, of the maximum amount that can be contributed to your Coverdell ESAs for 2015 over the amount actually contributed for 2015.
+Enter the excess, if any, of the maximum amount that can be contributed to your Coverdell ESAs for 2020 over the amount actually contributed for 2020.
 Your contribution limit is the smaller of \$2,000 or the sum of the maximum amounts the contributor(s) to your Coverdell ESAs are allowed to contribute.
 The maximum contribution may be limited based on the contributor's modified AGI.
-See Contributions under chapter 7 in Pub.
+See Contributions in chapter 7 of Pub.
 970 for details.

-Enter your total distributions from Coverdell ESAs in 2015.
-Do not include rollovers or withdrawn excess contributions.
+Enter your total distributions from Coverdell ESAs in 2020.
+Don't include rollovers or withdrawn excess contributions.

-Enter the excess of the contributions to your Coverdell ESAs for 2015 (unless withdrawn-discussed below) over your contribution limit for Coverdell ESAs.
-See the instructions for line 27 above to figure your contribution limit for Coverdell ESAs.
+Enter the excess of the contributions to your Coverdell ESAs for 2020 (unless withdrawn-discussed below) over your contribution limit for Coverdell ESAs.
+See the instructions for line 27, earlier, to figure your contribution limit for Coverdell ESAs.

-Do not include rollovers in figuring your excess contributions.
+Don't include rollovers in figuring your excess contributions.

-You can withdraw some or all of the excess contributions for 2015 and they will be treated as not having been contributed if:
+You can withdraw some or all of the excess contributions for 2020 and they will be treated as not having been contributed if:

-- You make the withdrawal before June 1, 2016, and - You also withdraw any income earned on the withdrawn contributions and include the earnings in gross income for the year in which the contribution was made.
+- You make the withdrawal before June 1, 2021; and - You also withdraw any income earned on the withdrawn contributions and include the earnings in gross income for the year in which the contribution was made.

-If you filed your return without withdrawing the excess contributions, you can still make the withdrawal, but it must be made before June 1, 2016.
+If you filed your return without withdrawing the excess contributions. you can still make the withdrawal, but it must be made before June 1, 2021.
 If you do, file an amended return.
-Report any related earnings for 2015 on the amended return and include an explanation of the withdrawal.
+Report any related earnings for 2020 on the amended return and include an explanation of the withdrawal.
 Make any other necessary changes on the amended return (for example, if you reported the contributions as excess contributions on your original return, include an amended Form 5329 reflecting that the withdrawn contributions are no longer treated as having been contributed).